misteree97/BlockchainPED/README.md

 # BlockchainPED
-Final Project: Phil Abangan, Elliot Lohr, David Hausen Running Instructions (Let us know if you cannot run it.):
+Final Project: Philip Abangan, Elliot Lohr, David Hausken

+Compilation Instructions (Let us know if you cannot run it.):

+Instructions for setting up the testnet are on the paper (It's difficult to describe in a few steps.)

 1. Install Ganache at https://www.trufflesuite.com/ganache
 2. (Assuming Chrome is used) Download Metamask from  the chrome store at https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en